 The fact that American Christians appeared to require visual stimulation as a catalyst for compassion troubled Fuller for several reasons.
 First, the Protestant tradition in which he participated had long harbored a profound antipathy toward images and spectacle.
-As a missionary working among a people whose religions he described as “grossly idolatrous,” Fuller was constantly confronted with sights that he and his C&MA coworkers found deeply disturbing.
+As a missionary working among a people whose religions he described as “grossly idolatrous,” Fuller was constantly confronted with sights that he and his C&MA co-workers found deeply disturbing.
 “The eye is brought continually in contact with the vilest things,” one C&MA official remarked during a visit to the India mission field.
 “In the Nepaulese temple we saw a picture so vile we could not contemplate it, and yet the priest went on to explain it to us as though our salvation depended upon the filthy knowledge contained in the picture.”
-While the “indecent and obscene” character of “heathen” iconography, devotional practices and religious festivals was a common complaint among Protestant missionaries, the idea that images should serve as channels of spiritual transformation was especially problematic for evangelicals who exalted preaching above all other means of grace.
-C&MA missionaries were charged with the decidedly aural task of proclaiming “the whole Gospel to the whole world”: a difficult assignment in contexts that valued ocular, tactile and even olfactory forms of religious expression.
+While the “indecent and obscene” character of “heathen” iconography, devotional practices, and religious festivals was a common complaint among Protestant missionaries, the idea that images should serve as channels of spiritual transformation was especially problematic for evangelicals who exalted preaching above all other means of grace.
+C&MA missionaries were charged with the decidedly aural task of proclaiming “the whole Gospel to the whole world”: a difficult assignment in contexts that valued ocular, tactile, and even olfactory forms of religious expression.
 As they struggled to persuade their Indian audiences to listen to “the Word of God alone,” evangelists like Fuller worried when words failed to resonate with their American supporters and stir them to action on behalf of suffering others.

 This insensitivity, Fuller insinuated, was indicative of a serious spiritual problem: a self-indulgent and morally debilitating materialism that undermined the ethical sensibilities required for the practice of Christian charity.
-Surrounded by plenty and abundance, most Americans had become captives of their own comfort capable of ignoring the “cries of agony … of the perishing millions of India,” he charged.
-While a few had heeded the call and “come to the rescue … most of the churchmembers of America have done nothing.”
+Surrounded by plenty and abundance, most Americans had become captives of their own comfort capable of ignoring the “cries of agony . . . of the perishing millions of India,” he charged.
+While a few had heeded the call and “come to the rescue . . . most of the churchmembers of America have done nothing.”
 Rather than giving even “the price of a single meal,” Fuller lamented, “they go on using the money for the transitory things of this world, its pleasures, its follies, its carnal, soul-destroying indulgences, and leave the heathen to starve and die without Christ.”
 Fuller’s anxieties about American apathy and extravagance were relatively common among his C&MA associates.
 Jeremiads bewailing the sins of “this so-called Christian country” featured regularly in the Christian and Missionary Alliance.
 Many of these complaints focused on the gluttonous and greedy spending habits that prevented Americans from adequately funding missionary efforts or extending “practical sympathy” to their suffering fellow-beings.